Mowah-Chibuike/alx-higher_level_programming/0x03-python-data_structures/README.md

 	- 4-new_in_list.py: contains a function that replaces an element in a list at a specific position without modifying the original list (like in C).
 	- 5-no_c.py: contains a function that removes all characters c and C from a string.
 	- 6-print_matrix_integer.py: contains a function that prints a matrix of integers.
+	- 7-add_tuple.py: contains a function that adds 2 tuples.